CryptoMechanics/lightproof-db/README.md

+# NOTE : This repository is no longer maintained.
+New repository is https://github.com/CryptoMechanics/lightproof-db

 # lightproof-db

 Lightproof-db for antelope stores the block id, number and active nodes for each block.
 It exposes the data through an http GET server.